DavidAnson/markdownlint/doc/Rules.md

 Aliases: ol-prefix

-Parameters: style ("one", "ordered", "one_or_ordered"; default "one_or_ordered")
+Parameters: style ("one", "ordered", "one_or_ordered", "zero"; default "one_or_ordered")

-This rule is triggered on ordered lists that do not either start with '1.' or do not have a prefix that increases in numerical order (depending on the configured style).
+This rule is triggered for ordered lists that do not either start with '1.' or do not have a prefix that increases in numerical order (depending on the configured style).
+The less-common pattern of using '0.' for all prefixes is also supported.

 Example valid list if the style is configured as 'one':